jessamynsmith/IonicPusherExample/README.md

 $ npm install
 ```

 1. Create a Pusher account (if you don't already have one) and follow the instructions to create a new app.
-Once you have the app key, edit pusher.service.ts to have the pusher app key.
+Once you have the app key, edit src/config.ts to have the pusher app key.
 You may need to edit cluster, channel name, and event name, as well.

 1. Run the app
 ```bash